cassiopeian/memory-game/README.md

  Watch the green progress bar grow, each time you find a matching pair.
 To the left of the progress bar, you can also track exactly how many matches you’ve made, out of ten.

+ The *Moves* counter will increase by one, each time you select a pair of tiles *or* immediately deselect a single tile.

 ## Favicon

  <img src="images/thinking-brain.png" style="width: 25%">